Inviting Me to Review You

 Dear Artist,

-You make theatre, and I talk about it.
-I would love to sit in the dark and see the art you’ve made, and more than likely, I would also love to talk about what I thought of your art on the internet.
+You make theatre, and I talk about theatre.
+I would love to sit in the dark and see the art you’ve made, and more than likely, I'd also love to talk about my experience of your art on the internet.

-But before you invite me, and before I accept your invitation, there’s a couple things I think I should tell you.
+But before you invite me, and before I accept your invitation, there’s a couple things I think we should talk about.

-I’ve never really called what I write reviews or criticism.
-I am just one diva with one website putting whatever thoughts I have at this moment of time onto the internet.
-What I think is no more or less important than what you do, nor is it a final judgement on your work, and especially not on you as an artist.
+First of all, I’ve never really liked the term reviews for what I do.
+I'm just one person with one experience documenting that on the internet.
+My thoughts are no more or less important than anyone else's, nor are they a final judgement on your work, and especially not on you as an artist.

-A term that was bandied about at a Thinking Ground workshop and that really clicked with me was critical response.
+A term that resonates with me is critical response.
 I think it captures how I want to arrive to your show with the openest of hearts, to then think through how I felt and how your work made that happen.
 I want to examine my response to your work, and try to communicate that back to you—a uniquely Ryan-shaped-mirror if you will.

 💣